jordanblakey/css-grid-cc/README.md

 grid-auto-columns: 2rem; /* Define the dimensions of rows not defined with grid-template-columns */
 grid-template-rows: 2rem 4rem; /* Define the dimensions of rows */
 grid-auto-rows: 2rem; /* Define the dimesions of rows not defined with grid-template-rows */
 grid-auto-flow: column; /* Similar to flex-wrap, determines whether to keep grid items in a single row or wrap them to multiple.
-Uses the value of grid-auto-columns or grid-auto-rows for dimensions.
+Uses the value of grid-auto-columns or grid-auto-rows for dimensions. */

+/* TRACK SIZING */
+grid-template-columns: 200px 200px 1fr; /* 1 fractional unit will take the remaining space. */
+grid-template-columns: auto 1fr; /* First column will fit to content, 2nd will take the remaining space. */
 ```